Rouhija/snowflake-cli/README.md

 # Description
-A cli tool for automating tasks in Snowflake Database written in Python3
+A cli tool for automating tasks in Snowflake Database.
+Mainly for copying views with column filtering at the moment.

 ### Installation
 ```sh